25 years building, investing and auditing AI — before it was called AI.

 // building

 The hardest part was never the AI model.
-We started INIT8 in 2003 — one of the earliest analytics companies in Dutch healthcare.
-No playbook, no investors, just building.
-We sold it in 2011.
-That exit funded what came after — and taught me that execution beats ideas every single time.
+We started INIT8 in 2003 among the first analytics companies in Dutch healthcare and sold it in 2011.
+That exit funded what came next and drilled in that execution beats ideas every time.

-Around the same time, at Quin, we worked on AI-driven clinical decision support.
-A wrong prediction has real consequences for real patients.
-That changed something.
-Human-in-the-loop stopped being an abstract concept and became very concrete: specific people, clear responsibilities, and the genuine ability to intervene when the system goes wrong.
+Around the same time, at Quin, we built AI-driven clinical decision support, where a bad prediction hits real patients.
+Human-in-the-loop became concrete: named people, clear accountability, and the power to step in when the system fails.

 // investing